 Grape Variety: Grüner Veltliner

-Labeling: Designation of Origin (incl.
+Labelling: Designation of Origin (incl.
 "DAC") has to be declared on the label.